Srikiranrao/IOT/Rpi_AccessPoint/README.md

 Can follow the installation and configuring steps from the below link to set Rpi as internet Accesspoint.
-To send the data from Pycom dateway to TTN cloud
+To send the data from Pycom gateway to TTN cloud

 https://raspberry-valley.azurewebsites.net/RaspAP-Wifi-Hotspot/